|

 was considerable doubt.
 It was only after another study, by an

-independent team, came to the same conclusion (that these ‘standard
+independent team, came to the same conclusion (that these "standard

-candle stars’ were 20% to 25% farther than expected) that the crisis
+candle" exploding stars were 20% to 25% farther than expected) that the crisis

 hit home.
 The standard theories of the universe, the hot big bang